The Challenge

 - Reduce Healthcare Burden: Significant health system improvements by reducing SCI-related burdens.

-- Improve Quality of Life: Reduce disability and improve immune health status for SCI individuals.
+- Improve Quality of Life: Reduce severity of disability outcomes and improve the health for SCI individuals.

 - Combat Infections: Help prevent serious complications such as life-threatening pneumonia.